selimslab/selimslab.github.io/_posts/social/phil/2020-8-3-principia.md

 >  If a human disagrees with you, let him live.
 In a hundred billion galaxies, you will not find another.

 constructive feedback

+poorest way is arguing

+Building consensus, understanding emotions, having support are more important than winning an argument

 ### say